DBA Laws and Requirements for Virginia Businesses

 Why Would Someone Want to Use a Name Other Than His Business Name?

 Corporations typically use DBAs to show that a previous name or some other name was formerly used to create the business for legal purposes.
 The corporation may want to use another name for its public face.
 Filing a DBA is faster and cheaper than creating a brand new legal business entity simply because you want to change the name of your business.

 In some cases, a single parent company or business might have more than one DBA.
-This can be a good thing for business owners who are expanding into new markets.
-For example, a web design company might want to start a new service offering video post production.
+It can be a good thing for business owners who are expanding into new markets.
+For example, a web design company might want to start a new service offering video post-production.
 The owner doesn't want to go to all the expense and effort of changing the business's legal name from "ABC Web Design" to "ABC Video and Web Design."
 Filing a DBA provides the owner with a simple way of tweaking the name to reflect the new angle of business.

 If you run a sole proprietorship, the name of your business must have a real name in the legal title, but you can still operate under another name.
 For example, Sally Jones is a sole proprietor who owns a floral shop, but maybe she doesn't want her name on her sign or her website.
 She wants the public to know her business as "First Street Floral."
 She would, therefore, file a DBA statement so she could use that name as a sole proprietor,

 DBAs can also help protect consumers from business owners who may wish to hide their identities for shifty reasons.
 They create a record of the names the owners are operating under.

 DBAs for Corporations, LLCs, and LPs